dsohk/rancher-devsecops-workshop/docs/part-2.md

 Open Jenkins URL on your browser.

 1. Login to Jenkins
-2. Choose `Manage Jenkins` on the left menu
+2. Choose `Manage Jenkins` on the left menu.
+You may see a message `It appears that your reverse proxy setup is broken` ignore the message.
 3. Under `Security` Section, Choose `Manage Credentials`
 4. Under `Stores scoped to Jenkins`, click the `(global)` dropdown menu.
 Choose `Add credentials`.
 5. In the `Add Credentials` form, choose `Secret text` in `Kind` field.